apache/avro/doc/content/en/docs/next/Specification/_index.md

 A schema or protocol may not contain multiple definitions of a fullname.
 Further, a name must be defined before it is used ("before" in the depth-first, left-to-right traversal of the JSON parse tree, where the types attribute of a protocol is always deemed to come "before" the messages attribute.)

 ### Aliases
 Named types and fields may have aliases.
 An implementation may optionally use aliases to map a writer's schema to the reader's.
-This faciliates both schema evolution as well as processing disparate datasets.
+This facilitates both schema evolution as well as processing disparate datasets.

 Aliases function by re-writing the writer's schema using aliases from the reader's schema.
 For example, if the writer's schema was named "Foo" and the reader's schema is named "Bar" and has an alias of "Foo", then the implementation would act as though "Foo" were named "Bar" when reading.
 Similarly, if data was written as a record with a field named "x" and is read as a record with a field named "y" with alias "x", then the implementation would act as though "x" were named "y" when reading.